Anthony96922/mpxgen/README.md

 - RT+ support

 Although it won't replace commercial broadcasting software, it's a great alternative to [JMPX](https://github.com/jontio/JMPX) as it doesn't require a GUI to use.

+#### To do
+- Final limiter to avoid harmonics
+- SSB stereo (I have no idea how to implement this)
+- SCA (or this)
+- Fix preemphasis (see "Known issues" below)

+#### Known issues
+- Using the built-in preemphasis causes images all across the MPX spectrum.
+Workaround is to turn off the built-in preemphasis by adding `--preemph 1` and using ffmpeg's aemphasis filter instead.

 ## Build
 This app depends on the sndfile, ao and samplerate libraries.
 On Ubuntu-like distros, use `sudo apt-get install libsndfile1-dev libao-dev libsamplerate0-dev` to install them.